MaoDeMatos/Design_patterns/DependencyInjection/README.md

-## Dependency injection
+## Dependency injection example

+### Tasks repartition

-Mao copied his default frontend, including the `index.php` file, and the database from the singleton design pattern example.
+Mao copied his default frontend, the database from the singleton design pattern example and made `index.php` file.<br/>
 Mouctar did the TodoItem class and the ListController's methods.